CSfromCS/conversation-sparks/PRD.md

 - **Success criteria**: Questions feel contextually appropriate, range from light to deep, appear within 3-5 seconds

 ### Question Display
-- **Functionality**: Shows generated questions organized by difficulty with visual hierarchy
+- **Purpose**: Makes it easy to scan and select appropriate questions for the current moment
 - **Purpose**: Makes it easy to scan and select appropriate questions for the current moment
 - **Trigger**: Successful question generation
 - **Progression**: Questions appear → user reads/shares → can copy individual questions and entire set → can generate new set